-Rugby League Cares is supporting Beyond the Sidelines, a new mental health initiate for the the families of professional athletes that was launched on Tuesday July 6.
+Rugby League Cares is supporting Beyond the Sidelines, a mental health initiative for the the families of professional athletes.

 Founded by and for professional athlete families, Beyond the Sidelines (BTS) vision is to create happy, successful and fulfilled professional athlete family lives.

 Its mission is to bring together a trusted community of professional athlete families to care, support and educate one another through their unique shared experience and understanding of the highs and lows of a professional athlete’s career.

 The idea was sparked through personal experiences of two partners of professional athletes and their time spent with Nigel O’Flaherty Johnston, Director of Swan Counselling, Mentoring and Coaching (CMC) who has been the Welfare Officer for Leeds Rhinos for four years.
 They joined forces to create BTS, a unique membership service that drives social support through its community and recognises the need for greater mental health and well-being support for the families of professional athletes.

 In doing so, BTS seeks to encourage the professional sports industry to place more focus on the mental health of families and recognise the benefits of doing so for the performance of professional athletes.

 Steve McCormack, Head of Welfare, Rugby League Cares said: “We are focused on providing a holistic support programme through our player welfare programme.

 “BTS complements our efforts perfectly.
 Positive supportive relationships are an essential aspect in all our lives.
 The team at BTS understand this and can support from multiple perspectives, but more importantly come at their support from the perspective of a pro athlete partner.

 “A happy, healthy family life ultimately leads to the delivery of our goal of a flourishing, successful athlete.”